yrhooke/exhibit/README.md

 - As soon as you enter some value, you get an and button that activates. pressing it opens another selector of the first type
 - when you enter a query and press submit, it does a list view of search results (paginated), by anding the model.objects.
 - at this point can't do OR and can't start over, but maybe tolerate having null values in some search fields

+create view for search bar contents: takes get params, returns the contents of the search bar params fill the conetns of search bar - select the correct type, add a search field for eah field specified returns xml